Jean Sulpice

 Jean Sulpice ([ʒɑ̃ sylpis]; born 27 July 1978) is a French chef from Aix-les-Bains.
-He is best known for being the youngest French chef to ever receive a Michelin Star, at the age of 26.
+He is best known for being the youngest French chef to ever receive a Michelin Star; he was 26 years old at the time.
 His first restaurant was called Restaurant de Jean Sulpice (The Oxalys before 2014) and was located in Val Thorens in the French Alps.

 Biography

 Jean Sulpice was born on 27 July 1978 in Aix-Les-Bains, Savoie.
 He comes from a family of restaurant owners and he spent his childhood in his hometown.
 His vocation for cooking started at a very young age when he spent time in his parents' restaurant...

 At the age of 16, Jean Sulpice obtained an apprenticeship at the Auberge Lamartine and started learning gastronomy alongside the renowned French chefs Jean and Pierre Marin.
 In 1998, Jean Sulpice met Marc Veyrat and was offered a second in command position at La Ferme de Mon Père, in Megève.

 Wanting to learn more, Jean Sulpice left Marc Veyrat's kitchen and entered the kitchen of the Arnsbourg restaurant, in Baerenthal (Moselle), next to Jean-Georges Klein.
 He also worked at the Hotel de Carantec (Finistère) and in Paris for two years.